Kislovskiy/talks/2023_PyData_Berlin/README.md

 understanding what exactly you need to demonstrate with your visualisation.
 When I talk about reproducibility, I want to always reproduce any of the plot's I've created in the past in the order of minutes, not hours.
-I found that Python files work best for me, than Jupyter notebooks, but the best tool is the one that you are comfortable with the most.
+I found that Python files work best for me rather than Jupyter notebooks, but the best tool is the one with which you are most comfortable.
 Git is an absolute must-have for me, because it allows me to go back in time and see how the visualisation evolved.
 Monitoring is something that gives me a piece of mind, because I know that if something goes wrong, I will be notified.
 I have a separate channel in messenger tool at work where every day a number of cron jobs report the status of data